citusdata/citus_docs/develop/reference_dml.rst

 * Window functions when partition by a non-distribution column in the source table(s)
 * Joins between non-colocated tables (i.e. repartition joins)

 When the source and destination tables are not colocated, and the repartition optimization cannot be applied, then Citus uses the third way of executing ``INSERT … SELECT``.
 It selects the results from worker nodes, and pulls the data up to the coordinator node, issuing an INSERT statement from the coordinator with the data.
-Because of the network overhead, this method is not as efficient.
+Because all the data must pass through a single node, this method is not as efficient.

 When in doubt about which method Citus is using, use the EXPLAIN command, as described in :ref:`postgresql_tuning`.
+When the target table has a very large shard count, it may be wise to disable repartitioning, see :ref:`enable_repartitioned_insert_select`.

 COPY Command (Bulk load)
 ~~~~~~~~~~~~~~~~~~~~~~~~